 My wife, Margaret, and I live in France, in the small village of Voutenay sur Cure in Burgundy, two hours south east of Paris.

-I have studied South Asian affairs for over thirty years and am South Asia defence analyst for IHS/Jane’s Sentinel, covering Afghanistan, Bangladesh, Bhutan, India, Nepal and Pakistan, updating material regularly.
-Other evaluations include updating of nuclear, biological, chemical and radiological developments in the region for IHS.
-I have a weekly column in Pakistan’s News newspaper (News) and contribute opinion pieces elsewhere.
+I have studied South Asian affairs for forty years and am South Asia defence analyst for IHS/Jane's Sentinel, covering Afghanistan, India and Pakistan, updating material regularly.
+Other evaluations include updating of nuclear, biological, chemical and radiological developments in the region for IHS Global.
+I have a weekly column in Strategic Culture Foundation and contribute pieces elsewhere, including Counterpunch, Pakistan's Army Journal Hilal and the business magazine Blue Chip.

-Articles in HIS/Jane’s publications have included examination of Pakistan’s operations in the Federally Administered Tribal Areas and of nuclear security in Fission Fears.
-Frontier Fracture describes the tensions along the Sino-Indian border and Friends Disunited which examines the intricacies of the US-Pakistan relationship in the light of their commitment to the future of Afghanistan.
+Articles in IHS Jane's publications have included examination of Pakistan's operations in the Federally Administered Tribal Areas and of nuclear security in Fission Fears.
+Frontier Fracture describes the tensions along the Sino-Indian border and Friends Disunited "examines the intricacies of the US-Pakistan relationship in the light of their commitment to the future of Afghanistan."

-Durham University’s Pakistan Security and Research Unit has published five papers, including a discussion of US-Pakistan relations and an analysis of India-Pakistan problems in the Siachen Glacier area:
+Durham University's Pakistan Security and Research Unit has published some papers, including a discussion of US-Pakistan relations and an analysis of India-Pakistan problems in the Siachen Glacier area:

 Briefing Paper 66